Gammel Kongevej

-Gammel Kongevej (literally "Old King's Road) is the principal shopping street of Frederiksberg in Copenhagen, Denmark.
+Gammel Kongevej (lit.
+'Old King's Road') is the principal shopping street of Frederiksberg in Copenhagen, Denmark.
 Running roughly parallel to Frederiksberg Allé and Vesterbrogade, it extends from Vesterport station at the southern end of The Lakes and continues for some 1.8 km west to Frederiksberg City Hall Square where it continues as Smallegade.
 In the opposite end, Jernbanegade connects it to Copenhagen City Hall Square.